-Careers Interviews
+16. Careers Interviews

-Careers interviews are led by Cheryl McCarthy, Careers Advisor, with each student being offered a 30-minute interview early in the academic year.
+Careers interviews are led by 'My Path' (a careers advisory service that the school works with and monitors the impact of over the academic year).
+Each student being offered a 30-minute interview early in the academic year.
 Students are then able to request a second meeting, as needed.
 These interventions are confidential, and learner focused.
 Students receive their own personalised action plan.
 All Year 11 students are included.
 Referrals can be made by any member of staff from any year group.
-All PP students are given an extra one-to-one.
+All PP students are given an additional support and often an additional interview.